 If you can walk, you can folk dance.
 Many folk dances are easily done, but a few are quite vigorous.
 If a particular dance seems to be too much, you can just join those sitting and watching.
 There is no need to try to learn all the dances taught.
 When they can't remember, most dancers follow what a few others do.
 Most dances are danced in lines or circles, but we also have many that are for individuals, couples, or sets of couples.
 In some dances (called mixers) you change partners during the dance.

-Our friendly group teaches the same dances for the first four Fridays of each month.
+Our friendly group usually teaches the same dances for the first four Fridays of each month.
 The best night to try folk dancing, if you are new to it, is the first Friday of the month.
 That way you will get three more opportunities that month to learn the dance.
 Arriving on other Fridays (except on a fifth Friday) will also work.
 There is no need to commit to a series of lessons.
 Just show up in casual clothes and comfortable shoes.
-No partner is needed and your first visit is free.
+No partner is needed and your second visit is free.
 If a month has a fifth Friday, there will be a folk dance party and no teaching, so this would not be a good night to come if you want folk dance lessons.
 See our "Directions & More" page to find how to get to us.

 Still not sure whether folk dancing is for you?
 On our "Welcome" page, you can see slideshows of our dance group and hear some of our music.

-Tips for Beginning Dancers
+Tips for New Dancers

 - You cannot learn to dance sitting down.
 Stop watching from the sidelines and get in there and dance!